 If, after a time, you decide to have your ring resized to be larger you may be worried about damaging your ring.

-To make a ring larger, a jeweler will cut the ring and widen it using metal to fill in the resulting gap.
+There are many ring resizing alternatives to make a ring that is too big fit more snugly.
+Unfortunately, to make a ring larger, a jeweler will cut the ring and widen it using metal to fill in the resulting gap or heat it and stretch it.
 While this will help it fit more comfortably, it may end up weakening the ring or may be more prone to breakage afterward.
 Do this with caution and with a trusted jeweler.